automation64/codeskel64/Ansible/docs/aplatform64-role-deploy.md

 ## Deployment

-### Compatibility
+### OS Compatibility

-- Platforms
 - CentOS8
 - OracleLinux8
 - Ubuntu20
 - Ubuntu21
 - Fedora33

-### Requirements

-- Operating System package manager repository enabled.
-This can be automated by using the `serdigital64.core.core_repository` role.

-### Ansible Dependencies
+### Dependencies

-- Roles:
-  - serdigital64.core.core_repository
+- Ansible Collections:
-  - serdigital64.core.core_package
+  - serdigital64.core

+### Prerequisites

+All the prerequisites listed in this section can be automatically resolved by enabling the role action `resolve_prereq: true`

+- Package managers for the target application are installed and enabled.
+- **A:Platform64** package installer (core_package) runtime environment is ready.

 ### Installation Procedure